-3 1st FTP user name: Specify the user name to access the external FTP server (ex.
+Specify the user name to access the external FTP server (ex.
 John Smith).
-4 1st FTP password: Specify the password to access the external FTP server (ex.
+Specify the password to access the external FTP server (ex.
 12345).
-5 1st FTP remote folder: Specify the destination folder in the external FTP server (ex. snapshot).
-6 Primary FTP passive mode: Passive mode will allow access to an external FTP server if your camera is behind a router protected by a firewall.
-2nd FTP server: Specify the Domain name or IP address of your second external FTP server.
+Specify the destination folder in the external FTP server (ex. snapshot).
+Passive mode will allow access to an external FTP server if your camera is behind a router protected by a firewall.
+Specify the Domain name or IP address of your second external FTP server.
 This field is optional if you have already filled in the information for the first FTP server.
-2nd FTP user name: Specify the user name to access your backup FTP server.
-2nd FTP password: Specify the user password to your backup FTP server.
-2nd FTP remote folder: Specify the destination folder on your external backup FTP server.
-Secondary FTP passive mode: Passive mode will allow access to a second external FTP server if your camera is behind a router protected by a firewall.
-For detailed information about each setting, please refer to Configuration > Advanced > Network in the section titled "Using the DCS-6620 With an Internet Browser" (page 39).
+Specify the user name to access your backup FTP server.
+Specify the user password to your backup FTP server.
+Specify the destination folder on your external backup FTP server.
+Passive mode will allow access to a second external FTP server if your camera is behind a router protected by a firewall.
+For detailed information about each setting, please refer to Configuration > Advanced > Network in the section titled "Using the DCS-6620G With an Internet Browser" (page 34).
 Click the apply button when finished.